fleetdm/fleet/docs/Contributing/Deploying-chrome-test-ext.md

 ### Pack the extension

-- Go to chrome web browser.
+Navigate to chrome://extensions in your Chrome web browser.
-- go to chrome://extensions
-- Press "Pack Extensions" button (Top left of the screen)
-- Press the top Browse button and select the newly created dist folder (ee/fleetd-chrome/dist)
+- In developer mode, select "Pack extension"
+- Set "Extension root directory" to the newly-created `ee/fleetd-chrome/dist` folder
-- Press "Pack Extension" (No need to give it a key.
-It will generate it)
+- Press "Pack extension" (key name will auto-generate)

 ### Load the new extension to the Chrome web browser

 - Open the finder app
-- Drag and srop the ee/fleetd-chrome/dist.crx binary file to chrome web browser
+- Drag and drop the `ee/fleetd-chrome/dist.crx` binary file on top of a Chrome web browser window
 - Press "Add Extension"
 - Verify that the extension works
-- **Copy the appid for later use.**
+- **Copy the `appid` for later use**

 ## Run a local server to make the new extension available

 ### Edit update.xml
-Open ee/fleetd-chrome/update.xml for edit and modify:
+Open `ee/fleetd-chrome/update.xml` in your text editor and modify:
-- the version
+- The version.
-- the appid (What we copied from the extension in the web browser).
+- The `appid` (copied previously).
 This will only be done for debug versions.
-For production we will keep the original ID we have.
+For production, we will keep the original ID we have.

 ### Create the server